15 Smart Ways to Keep Your Property Safe From a Bushfire

 This one seems like a common sense point, however it’s important to add because sometimes we might just overlook things – no matter how obvious they are.
 So ensure that you store your flammable fuels and chemicals such as painting solvents and methylated spirits in a shed outside your home.
 Flammable building materials like timber and other flammable items like firewood should also be safely secured away from your house.
-Moreover, when you’re not using the LPG cylinder for your BBQ, the pressure relief valve should be facing away from the house.
+Also, when you’re not using the LPG cylinder for your BBQ, the pressure relief valve should be facing away from the house.

 15. Put a Static Water Supply sign on your property entrance

-If your house has a swimming pool, dam, or tank, you should put a Static Water Supply sign on the entrance of your property.
+If your house has a swimming pool, dam, or tank, put a Static Water Supply sign on the entrance of your property.
 This way, firefighters will know that they can get water from your place to put out a fire.

 Protecting your home against bushfires